-Cyberbullying can have serious impacts on the self-esteem and mental health of people who experience it:
+21. Cyberbullying can have serious impacts on the self-esteem and mental health of people who experience it.

-It appears bullying has effects beyond self-harm.
-Javelin Research finds that children who are bullied are 9 times more likely to be the victims of identity fraud as well.
+22. Research has found that children who are bullied are 9 times more likely to be the victims of identity fraud as well.

 Cyberbullying around the World

-Cyberbullying isn’t a problem solely in the United States.
+Cyberbullying isn’t just a problem solely in the United States.
 It’s actually a global issue.
-The top 3 countries where cyberbullying is the most prevalent are India, Brazil, and the United States, but this is a common occurrence everywhere.
-Over 65% of parents around the world cite cyberbullying on social media as one of their greatest fears.
+The top 3 countries where cyberbullying is the most prevalent are India, Brazil, and the United States, but it is a common occurrence everywhere.

-While many countries are trying to impose anti-bullying laws, an effective preventative measure still hasn’t been discovered, and residents of many countries aren’t satisfied with how bullying is being tackled.
+While many countries are trying to impose anti-bullying laws, an effective preventative measure still hasn’t been discovered, and residents of many countries aren’t satisfied with how bullying is being handled.

-On the bright side, cyberbullying awareness is at an all-time high, meaning that the governments around the world will have to take measures to prevent it.
+On the bright side, cyberbullying awareness is at an all-time high, meaning that governments around the world must take measures to prevent it.

-One in three young people in 30 countries said they have been a victim of online bullying, with one in five reporting having skipped school due to cyberbullying and violence, in a new poll released by UNICEF and the UN Special Representative of the Secretary-General (SRSG) on Violence against Children.
+25. Out of 30 countries, one in three young people state they have been a victim of online bullying, with one in five reporting having skipped school due to cyberbullying and violence.

 Reactions to cyberbullying

-While most people are aware of cyberbullying, few know how to deal with it.
-Those who are witnesses to it rarely react, mostly because they cannot be anonymous.
+While most people are aware of bullying and cyberbullying facts, few know how to deal with it.
+Those who are witnesses to it rarely react, mostly because they fear the repercussions of getting involved.
 Parents are often not aware that their child is being cyberbullied because most children believe this to be a normal occurrence and don’t want to let their parents know.

 Most children attempt to stop cyberbullying by blocking the bullies on social media platforms, and so far, this seems to be their best option.

-Luckily, 48 states in the US have introduced electronic harassment laws, and 44 of them include criminal sanctions for cyberbullying.
+Luckily, 48 US states have introduced electronic harassment laws, and 44 of them include criminal sanctions for cyberbullying.

-Google Trends data indicates much more attention is focused on cyberbullying than ever before.
-The volume of searches for “cyberbullying” increased threefold since 2004:
+28. Google Trends data indicates much more attention is focused on cyberbullying than ever before.

-The website Nobullying.com recorded over 9.3 million visits in 2016 from people seeking help with bullying, cyberbullying and online safety.
+29. The website Nobullying.org recorded over 9.3 million visits in 2016 from people seeking help with bullying, cyberbullying, and online safety.

-Frequency of talking about internet and online behavior between parents and children:
+32. Frequency of talking about the internet and online behavior between parents and children.

-While the above-mentioned statistics and studies are frightening, there is a silver lining to the growing problem of cyberbullying.
-Governments around the world are trying to control and prevent cyberbullying, the global awareness of the problem is on the rise, and many social media platforms are attempting to put a stop to cyberbullying as well.
+While the above-mentioned cyberbullying statistics and facts are frightening, there is a silver lining to the growing problem of cyberbullying.
+Governments around the world are trying to control and prevent cyberbullying, global awareness of the problem is on the rise, and many social media platforms are attempting to put a stop to cyberbullying as well.

 As a final note, it’s important to teach the children about what cyberbullying is, what its impacts are, and how it can be prevented.
 As always, education is the only true solution.